grafana/har-to-k6/li-har.spec.md

 # LI-HAR config format
-The specification describes a JSON config format designed to act as a static representation of a K6 script.
+The specification describes a JSON config format to act as a static representation of a K6 script.

 The proposed format is an extension of [HAR 1.2](http://www.softwareishard.com/blog/har-12-spec/) Fields deviating from the HAR spec are: